 - 26.1.
-At Stoke High School we do not allow mobile phones to be used on the school site. - 26.2.
-In support of a ban/restricted use of mobile phones, the following wording can be used: Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
+At Stoke High School Ormiston Academy we do not allow mobile phones to be used on the school site. - 26.2.
+Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
 For that reason, all mobile phones must be kept in children's bags at all times during the academy day.
-Failure to comply will result in confiscation and a Consequence given.
+Failure to comply will result in confiscation and a Consequence being given. - 26.3.
+In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 26.4.
+All children in the academy will be informed about the potential reasons for exceptional use as part of the behaviour induction process.